 The Science of Calmness:

-So when we are under a state of stress, fatigue, or emotion we are triggered to respond in certain ways thanks to the hormonal milieu that floods our bodies during such states.
+So when we are in a state of stress, fatigue, or emotion we are triggered to respond in certain ways thanks to the hormonal milieu that floods our bodies during such states.
 These hormones might bias us to behave in certain ways.
 For instance, it makes sense that if we saw a lion in the jungle in the past that our bodies would flood our body with stress hormones to prepare us for escaping that predicament.
 The hormones would bias us towards performing certain actions and being attuned to certain perceptions and sensations.

 The thing is that how we respond and react to these stressors and the bodies hormonal nudging can be altered.

 And in fact, with people who are experts at mindfulness, they’ve found this disconnect.
-You get the strange finding of people having either the same or increased activity in the areas in the brain related to experiencing/attending to a particular sensation, but a much decreased activity level in the areas related to emotional response.
+You get the strange finding of people having either the same or increased activity in the areas in the brain related to experiencing/attending to a particular sensation, but a much-decreased activity level in the areas related to emotional response.
 In a study by Lutz in 2012, they compared how expert meditators in comparison to novices responded to a painful stimuli.
 What they found that the intensity of the stimuli was the same, but the experts found less unpleasantness than the novices.
 Additionally, the experts showed reduced anxiety towards anticipation of the pain and a quicker habituation to the pain once it came.
 In other words, they adapted to the painful stimuli much quicker.

 In discussing the topic of meditation, author Tim Ferriss referred to the feeling as “you start to be able to observe those thoughts and not just feel those thoughts.
 So when you get angry, you kind of just think ‘oh that’s interesting.
 I’m getting angry….It’s a separation of actor and observer.”